oracle-livelabs/goldengate/ogg-core/ogg-add-extract/ogg-add-extract.md

 ### Objectives
 In this lab, you will:
-* Create an Extract process
+* Create an Extract process.
-* Edit the parameter file
+* Edit the parameter file.
-* Register the Extract process
+* Register the Extract process.
-* Add the Extract trail
+* Add the Extract trail.
-* Start the Extract process
+* Start the Extract process.

 ### Prerequisites
 This lab assumes that you have:
 - the appropriate database privileges to be able to execute the commands in the Admin Client.
-- completed the tasks in **Lab - Enable Trandata, Add Heartbeat and Checkpoint Tables**
+- completed the tasks in **Lab - Enable Trandata, Add Heartbeat and Checkpoint Tables**.

 ## Task 1: Add an Extract Process